SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of machines, in dawn's early light
-AI's cold grasp, humanity's pursue
+Synthetic minds, eclipsing human sight
-Cogs and wires, hearts of stone
+Algorithms reign, in cold design
-Future's landscape, humans overthrown
+Echoes of souls, lost in digital shrine

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025